Paper-Proof/paperproof/README.md

     <img width="200" src="https://github.com/Paper-Proof/paperproof/assets/7578559/fd077fbe-36a3-4e94-9fa8-b7a38ffd1eea"/>

-    You can click on any theorem now (well, those starting with `by`) - you should see your proof tree rendered.
+    You can click on any theorem now (well, only tactic based proofs, those starting with `by`, are supported now) - you should see your proof tree rendered.

 ## Tutorial

-Something that most looks like Paperproof that you have previously encountered is probably Gentzen trees.
-The resemblance is not spurious, we can easily mimic Semantic Tableaux trees and Natural Deduction trees with Paperproof.
+If you worked with formal proofs before, you might find Paperproof very similar to sequent calculus proof trees.
+The resemblance is not spurious, we can easily mimic classical (in the sense of "traditional" or "standard") proof tree representations, such as Semantic Tableaux trees and Natural Deduction trees, with Paperproof.
 All of these interfaces show "the history of a proof" - the way hypotheses and nodes were changing throughout the proof.

-Unlike Gentzen, we can make use of css and javascript - so there are many visual syntax sugars on top of what would be a Gentzen tree - we don't repeat hypotheses if we need to use them multiple times, goals and hypotheses are visually differentiated, variable scopes are shown as darkening backgrounds, available hypotheses are indicated via node transparencies, and so on.
+Unlike classical formal proof representations, Paperpoof being a modern tool makes use of CSS and javascript to provide many visual enhancements:
+- hypotheses aren't repeated when used multiple times
+- goals and hypotheses are visually differentiated
+- variable scopes are shown as darkening backgrounds
+- available hypotheses are indicated via node transparencies
+- and many more

 Below, you will see a table with the main features of Paperproof.